rs-station/laue-dials/README.rst

    pip install laue-dials

-``laue_dials`` consists of seven command-line scripts for the processing of Laue diffraction data, which are
+``laue-dials`` consists of seven command-line scripts for the processing of Laue diffraction data, which are

 .. code:: python